What is a Backlog?

 Backlog is a term meaning “an accumulation of something, especially uncompleted work or matters that need to be dealt with.”
-Or to put it simply: A backlog is a list of tasks or requirements that need to be done.
+Or to put it simply: It is a list of tasks or requirements that need to be done.
 And to backlog something means to stockpile something or put it aside for later use.

-In software development and agile project management, different types of entries are managed in backlogs.
+In software and product development and in agile project management, different types of entries are managed in backlogs.
 These are called backlog items.
 The following items can be distinguished:

-The organisation of backlogs is structured differently in various companies.
-Usually there are three types of backlogs:
+The organisation of items is structured differently in various companies.
+Often there are three types of lists:

 - Product Backlogs,

 If different teams are involved in a development, it is a good idea to work with team backlogs and distribute the items accordingly among the respective teams.
 If only one team is involved, then Release and Team Backlog are identical.
 Developers and employees can also maintain individual, personal lists.